C is for the worst C-word of all.

 So tell me, cellulite, why?
 We eat right, we exercise, we have decent genes, yet there you are, the dreaded “surface of the moon” quivering into view in the dressing room mirror.
 “Vanity lighting,” my pun-intended ass.

-Be they man or woman, we’re not here to talk about Olympian athletes and other super-humans with coconut shells for butt cheeks.
+Be they man or woman, we’re not here to talk about Olympic athletes and other super-humans with perfect ceramic bowls for butt cheeks.
 This is about everyday mortals.
 You know, the ones who make the world go around.
 It’s true that women biologically carry more body fat than men, but some men aren’t off the cellulite hook either.
 The ass is nothing if not two fat-storage pillows, inflated to varying degrees on men and women alike.

 Given exactly the wrong kind of lighting, fat rears its many lumpy little heads beneath what previously, in other lighting, appeared to be smooth skin.
 In a certain light, the ripply enemy seems to lurk deep enough under the surface so that as long as we’re motionless like a frozen popsicle, we present unmarred outlines.
 But we must be sure not to let this fleeting miracle go to our head, because as we know, if something mashes up against our pillowy parts, or we dare enjoy a leg massage, the orange-peel horror squeezes right to the top.